electricbookworks/howbooksaremade/episodes/how-to-make-a-book-in-five-days.md

 Thank you for listening.
 If you enjoyed this, it'd be such a help if you'd take a moment to share that with a friend or on social media.
 You'd be amazed at the effect that every share has on our downloads.
 So thanks for that, too.
 You can point people to [howbooksaremade.com](https://howbooksaremade.com) where I'll also post links to things we talked about today.
 We'll also add a transcript of this conversation there.

 **Arthur Attwell**  32:06
-How Books Are Made is supported by Electric Book Works, where my team and I make books all day every day in sunny Cape Town, South Africa.
+How Books Are Made is supported by Electric Book Works, where my team and I make books all day, every day, in sunny Cape Town, South Africa.